Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Preliminaries

 \section{Preliminaries}

 Before introducing our method, we first revisit the image formation process.
 During the opening of the shutter, photons come into contact with the camera sensor and are collected to capture each pixel's intensity.
 If the camera has moved during the exposure time, each sensor pixel receives photons from different parts of the scene and motion-blur is created.
-The length of the motion blur traces depends on the speed of the camera as well as the exposure time i.e. when the exposure time is lengthened, e.g. in low-illuminated settings, or if the camera moves faster relative to the scene, the blur traces are longer.
+The length of the motion blur traces depends on the speed of the camera as well as the exposure time; that is, when the exposure time is lengthened (e.g. in low-light settings) or when the camera moves faster relative to the scene, the blur traces become longer.
 More formally, let $I^B \in \mathbb{R}^{C \times H \times W}$ represent a blurry image, such that:

-\\ where $I^\nu(t) \in \mathbb{R}^{C \times H \times W}$ represents the response of the sensor to incoming photons at timestep $t$, with the exposure time length denoted by $\tau$, and $g(\cdot)$ representing the conversion from linear space to sRGB \cite{rim_2022_ECCV}.
-In practice, we approximate the creation of a blurry image in a discretized fashion:
+\\ where $I^\nu(t) \in \mathbb{R}^{C \times H \times W}$ represents the response of the sensor to incoming photons at timestep $t$, the exposure time length denoted by $\tau$, and $g(\cdot)$ representing the linear space to sRGB conversion \cite{rim_2022_ECCV}.
+In practice, we approximate the blurring process in a discretized fashion: